 What to do when you have your own in-house team of developers, but need to add to it (but don't want to deal with hiring new people).
 Let's talk about team extension in outsourcing.

-Extended Team Model is a form of outsourcing operation with more direct and tight relationship with the client and the main development team.
-It is similar to the Dedicated Team model - the only difference is that it is not your only team, but rather your in-house team extension (that work not at your office, but rather at the outsourcing provider's office.)
+The extended Team Model is a form of outsourcing operation with a more direct and tight relationship with the client and the main development team.
+It is similar to the Dedicated Team model - the only difference is that it is not your only team, but rather your in-house team extension (that works not at your office, but rather at the outsourcing provider's office.)